rosbache/multiImageTextOverlay/README.md

 3. **Edit location**:
    - Drag the marker to the correct position, or
    - Click on the map where the image should be located
 4. **Staged edits**: Location changes are *staged* (not immediately written to source files).
-Edited images show a warning-colored marker and a 📍 indicator in the image list.
+Edited images show warning styling in the map and image list.
 5. **Apply changes**: When you click *Process All* or *Process Selected*, staged edits are written to the source EXIF data *before* processing, then geocoding is refreshed for the new coordinates.
 6. **Reset**: Use *Reset Location* to undo edits for the selected image, or *Reset All* to clear all staged edits.

 > **Important**: Location edits modify the source image EXIF data when you process.
 This is intentional — it ensures the corrected location is permanently saved and will be used if you process the images again.
 Original files are modified only when you click Process.

+**Reference Lines and Chainage:**

+The web UI can also calculate chainage from a SOSI reference line:

+1. Load a `.sos` or `.sosi` file by path or upload it in the *Line / Chainage* section
+2. Select the `KURVE` object to use as the active reference line
+3. Choose whether to reverse the line direction and set marker spacing / chainage start offset
+4. Enable *Show chainage on overlay* to add formatted stationing text to previews and processed output
+5. Optionally include left/right offset from the line for each image location

+When a line is active, the map can display the reference geometry and chainage tick markers, and image popups are updated with computed chainage values.

 ### Command-Line GPS Overrides